TheLeopard65

 $krb5tgs$23$*svc_winrm$VOLEUR.HTB$voleur.htb/svc_winrm*$76504d3b7c18dd90b9e70910dd506641$f710911f73fe97f2f1efd252a3947ddef475e9a3c4ad1f89c1d85147f6512d1f01c29169bd8180b3617bef3ef3a0e5dc9f0c0d4a1d4259bcc242866acc0b02f824e8de036d6829ccfce5e2e72bc8a6f92837fbf99b05decdb3fb516341ae00929e8f81e9afefa3474091e14886779fd0aeefe4f8a3de0a4c82898ce74f0b18a8d8b1cecfdf0ffdd3c79b5cfffe1cc2f618da816d87743d574f4fc65b3c9f31e688cc0038421b3da1517781a7361e83257c79b03254509b5f151c82bbede9414f06a5cc7d36c238ab19d62355decc1a5b132259fcf581143e69a95d5e1e183a4b011d8f2c863c239544fea1de8e3df3092f81f60ae0bb10494a65de305f1ea4ee412f9b500d3ea16d9bc1885cb1399da7d66bd9b4d259e467f53472706921b8d3164de7596d45deb0c38692ab192ec6653a81acfaa21610fa2346f477894576b4b4cff09f8fdf4b94e7a993e947ea8aaadfc86d854089d3fcbb32aef3cad4b69fc59d42172454da66d53eaa9779beb82f20e4e5069b5a5b7eddf07020a980d7192745b75ea21ba5534fbde6d28851a11aac72821a0e6611182a2d7f7f5331167edfe452719369c4cca534969e4f37098de686bb257f091f80fafd6dc50aa46f3050ecdcd6d59e5f2b288d07ca9ebe25973dbfecb10cb87ed722b007d02d704a8664f3036893fb4adcb35a33b09c806152f6aa4ee2c4166d4aa4a6916966b80f153b5fd8e918e8c235d735396005b56e5c773d0f039347948d540feff9b5c5a0490023188c781bdf24ea0fe51fe4b6ce1d947b160bab721ba1866f8ff661c1d841d6fb3dd431a96e94ae7c19ec2480cc87b6f005a9b43344d41895caa88d5f85cf90d113e7374fb4d5288ad899594038a6e2ca4e1fc01f4ff51f6011e80ed44a5a20f660bb18d950a4a2c33e2f79d99c732967f6e3d9f14b73606e8cbfff273658dd8c5434fb2b615be9459a8820390dde98f31d8952acee065357afbccfb5ef426cc3c46fd0ddd6ac72d42d0861c7471fb9a61ef3a2f227b7e1acdcfba5394f97bbd21c17128ce1e907b085e560e104c4bd0fd6c23631225e9540ce407b274181dfab0bc61e84e54c6891b420759430bbf7f7df4dd907d508425211bd590099d876150e554566b9934728d9f0882347cf0591aee9d29631ddc993ca1912303201b2422e5e1f67d7a30ad020fa540332e2ebcf90a74b0f8a3616b717a618856eaa4e0dcfd3c6203f7a841a79c45dc3583c3e6f8e4c87aa197daa908f45df61b797f1fda97069f1805fad3f57af34a89a1c91f4f43a6c9b7ad0952276c87b956cc5e321bece281487fae050972153ab942024fa8254478e843769b4991552c78e44ccde95fff269ae5290c9bf63dd0d302ffc0d0e0713559c60bc0ac8ac82a392b9e4162d121f4b18a864fd1de0b757cae64a4692f9bee19a444b6ef715c6ccb54136744ba31299b094ce88c31d0bdec3beef1048

-• After capturing the hashes, the tester successfully cracked the hashes with hashcat tool.
+• After capturing the hashes, I successfully cracked the hashes with hashcat tool.

 ┌──(kali@kali)-[~/HTB/Voleur]